 The Inter-American Commission on Human Rights (IACHR) will hold its 169th period of sessions at the University of Colorado Law School from September 29 to October 5, marking the first time the commission has held public hearings in the United States outside of its Washington, D.C. offices and the first time hearings have been held at an American law school.

 The hearings will be on human rights situations and cases of alleged human rights violations in countries throughout the Western Hemisphere.
 The hearings are open to the public and no prior registration is necessary.
-The calendar of hearings will be posted to the IACHR website two weeks before the start of the session.
+The schedule of public hearings is available on the IACHR's website.

 “The University of Colorado Law School is honored to host the first period of sessions of the Inter-American Commission on Human Rights taking place in the United States outside of the commission headquarters in Washington D.C,” said Colorado Law Dean S. James Anaya.
 “It is our privilege to welcome the work of the commission to the University of Colorado Boulder, as this opportunity will provide the campus, and Colorado more broadly, exposure to the important work the commission does to mitigate human rights violations in the Americas.
 Attendees will have the chance to witness human rights advocacy in action, gleaning a deeper understanding of the complex issues affecting humanity today, and learning how inter-governmental organizations, such as the Organization of American States, work to address these issues.”